chethanhn29/Water_bottle_classication_model/Dataset/Water Bottles Dataset/README.md

 3.When all of the zipped folders have been unzipped and the contents have been placed into the new folder, run the preprocessing script and specify the path to the new folder as the "dataset url".

-The script will process the images and create a preprocessed dataset for use in training a machine learning model.
+4.The script will process the images and create a preprocessed dataset for use in training a machine learning model.

-Use the preprocessed dataset to train a machine learning model to recognize the water level in images of water bottles.
+5.Use the preprocessed dataset to train a machine learning model to recognize the water level in images of water bottles.